Road Trip Ideas Florida: 6 Great Back Road Drives

 A good road trip is one of the most wonderful things you can do because it satisfies so many needs.

 Every moment you're out of the routine you're discovering something new.
 Whether it’s an old home on the side of the road, a diner you never knew existed, an orange grove that is perfumed by blossoms, a natural attraction, or a well-timed sunset, when you’re on the road you're really alive.

-There are dozens of blogs and articles tagged with ‘driving tours’ at www.visitflorida.com, and I’m sure you have some favorites of your own.
-On my Q&A page which is usually seen by new visitors, and not locals (which is why I’m sharing it here) I point out a few of my favorites, which include:
+There are dozens of blogs and articles tagged with ‘driving tours’ at VISIT FLORIDA's Official Tour Guide, and I’m sure you have some favorites of your own.
+On my Q&A page which is usually seen by new visitors, and not locals (which is why I’m sharing it here) I point out a few road trip ideas in Florida, which include:

 Even if gas is expensive, you should invest in nice, long road trip.
 It’s an investment that will more than repay you.